 Now, let’s see if I can stay on point.

-See that graphic above?
+See that graphic to the right?
 It’s nice and tidy, isn’t it?
 Yeah, that’s not really how I roll.
 Yes, one has to start at the beginning before he can get to the editing, and he’s got to get the editing done before going to print.
 But my writing process doesn’t come to me that neat and clean.
 I’m sure I’ll touch on some of the stuff up there in that graphic, though.
 Touch.
 Maybe I’ll even prod, but overall, I’ll be weaving my own chaotic pathway for you to follow.

 Should be interesting.